 Critical Reviews™ in Immunology

-Reviewed Articles: The journal publishes critical and timely review articles in various aspects of contemporary immunology.
-These review articles constitute the major part of any given issue.
-It is hoped that the articles will provide a critical analysis rather than a passive account of information in a given topic.
+Review Articles: The journal publishes critical and timely review articles in various aspects of contemporary immunology and it is hoped that the articles will provide a critical analysis rather than a passive account of information in a given topic.
 The articles are rigorously refereed by outstanding and expert investigators.
-Review articles are, therefore, by invitation and unsolicited papers cannot be considered.
+Review articles are, mostly, by invitation and unsolicited papers cannot be considered.
 However, proposals for reviews are encouraged and will be seriously considered by the Editorial Board.
 A proposal should give a short description (about one page) of the intended work.
 There are no page charges for publication.

-Opinions/hypotheses: These are proposed concepts, based on sound experimental data that should be available in the scientific literature.
-The hypothesis, which does not have to be based on the author's own experimental work, should outline consequences that could be tested by experiments.
+Opinions/Hypotheses: These are proposed concepts/hypotheses, based on sound experimental data available in the scientific literature or based on the author's outline of work that could be tested experimentally.
 Opinions and hypotheses are subject to the usual peer review process.

 Letters to the Editor: These could be responses to hypotheses, clarifications, viewpoints, and other such matters that will encourage discussion.
 This is an open forum.
 The letters, however, should be scholarly, and personal attacks or abusive style will not be permitted.
 Letters to the editor will be peer reviewed.